 Dr. Michael Soon

 Dr. Michael Soon has worked as a doctor in both solo and group general practice since 1987.
 He has special interests in men’s health and in the management and prevention of chronic diseases, such as asthma, diabetes and heart disease.
 Dr. Soon performs minor surgical procedures, such as removal of skin lesions.
 He has two grown up sons.
 Hours: Every weekday except Thursday.
+Currently not taking new patients.

 Dr. Irena Vigderovich